 Appearances

 #1 – You should have manners around elders.
-Use yes ma’am and sir.
-Helps leave a good first impression.
-It will help you in life
+Use yes ma’am and sir, as this shows respect and acknowledgment of their life experiences.

 #2 – “Because I said so” meant end of discussion.
 Some things were just better if mom or dad told you what to do.
 Kids usually don’t know what’s best